-- 24.1 The nursery provides outstanding early years provision for all children aged two, three and four years.
+24.1 The nursery provides outstanding early years provision for all children aged two, three and four years.
 All children will experience the exciting, stimulating learning activities planned to support your child's learning based on their interests and their next steps to ensure they are able to progress to their highest potential.
 We aim to develop a broad and balanced curriculum to stimulate your child to acquire knowledge and develop individual skills.
 We see the unique child and we actively help them to grow and develop into a capable, confident and self-assured individuals.
 Every child is constantly learning in a rich environment both indoors and outdoors with stimulating resources to excite them and ignite their learning.
-We learn in a fun, practical, purposeful and playful way so learning is fun and relevant to the world and the children are encouraged to explore and take initiative in their own learning. - 24.2 Following your nursery and academy tour and acceptance of place, you will be asked to arrange a suitable date for us to come along and meet with you and your child at your home.
-This allows us to discuss your child's interests, past experiences and any questions or concerns you may before they begin their journey into nursery.
-To ensure that your child's transition is made as smooth as possible we will then invite you both to a stay and play session and arrange a staggered start if necessary.
+We learn in a fun, practical, purposeful and playful way so learning is fun and relevant to the world and the children are encouraged to explore and take initiative in their own learning.

+24.2 Following your nursery and academy tour and acceptance of place, you will be both invited to a stay and play session and arrange a staggered start if necessary to ensure that your child's transition is made as smooth as possible.
+During the stay and play you will have the opportunity to discuss your child's interests, past experiences and any questions or concerns you may have before they begin their journey into nursery.